 While working conditions in some state agencies are generally satisfactory, this is not consistently true from worksite to worksite.
-The state needs to continually monitor these conditions, and to take remedial action to improve them when necessary, using both state and federal resources.
+The state needs to continually monitor these conditions, and to take proactive and remedial action to improve them when necessary, using both state and federal resources.
 High on the list of priorities is ensuring that health and safety concerns are swiftly addressed.
-These can include ensuring that owned and leased buildings are properly built and maintained, asbestos hazards are abated, tight building syndrome precautions are taken, standards for indoor air quality and air temperature are established and maintained, workplace violence is addressed through training, prevention, and reporting, as well as ensuring employees can participate in agency health and safety committees.
+These can include ensuring that owned and leased buildings and parking areas are properly built and maintained, are compliant with the Americans for Disabilities Act, asbestos hazards are abated, tight building syndrome precautions are taken, standards for indoor air quality and air temperature are established and maintained, workplace violence is addressed through training, prevention, and reporting, as well as ensuring employees can participate in agency health and safety committees.